 When the income increases, the demand shifts to the right.

 If we see the quantity demanded as a function of the income:

-The demand of some good will be more sensitive to variations in the income.
+The demand for some good will be more sensitive to variations in the income.
 For example: the demand for foods doesn’t variate a lot when the income increases or decreases.
 The demand for travel or luxury items has a bigger income elasticity.

 According to the income elasticity, goods can be classified in:

 - Normal Goods: Income elasticity is positive.
 The mayority of goods are normal.